 Ahhhh 2 days in Venice, the iconic Italian floating city is a dream travel destination for many people.
 Venice has become known as a couples holiday location due to its romantic gondola rides, charming canals and bridges, grand squares, carfree streets, rich history and architecture and that indescribable feeling in the air.
 But, it’s definitely not only for lovebirds, spending 2 days in Venice has something to do for everyone and will have you saying ciao bella! in no time.

-Before I visited Venice for the first time in 2013, I always wondered if it would live up to its hype, and oh boy, did it ever!
+Before I visited Venice for the first time in 2013 (I’ve been three times!), I always wondered if it would live up to its hype, and oh boy, did it ever!
 Even though Venice is a tourist hotspot, there is definitely authenticity and local life to be experienced here.

 This two days in Venice itinerary covers the best time to visit Venice, how to get to Venice city centre, where to stay in Venice with a handy neighbourhood guide, and what to do in Venice in 2 days and more.